rtsao/csjs/README.md

 [csjs-injectify](https://github.com/rtsao/csjs-injectify) is a browserify transform that will automatically inject your scoped CSS into the `<head>`.
 It is recommended to use this rather than the [csjs-inject](https://github.com/rtsao/csjs-inject) module directly.

+#### PostCSS

+[babel-plugin-csjs-postcss](https://github.com/rtsao/babel-plugin-csjs-postcss) is a Babel plugin that allows you to run PostCSS on the CSS contained within CSJS template string literals at build time.

 ## FAQ